mattermost/mattermost-developer-documentation/site/content/contribute/containers/_index.md

 ---
 title: "Containers"
-heading: "Mattermost Containers and Official Docker Images"
+heading: "Mattermost containers and official Docker images"
 description: "Mattermost uses Docker to publish the official images for the Mattermost Server, and this page lists all Docker repositories in use."
 ---